James-Fitz/Hangman_PP3/README.md

 <details><summary>Browser Testing</summary>

-Insert table with images of app running on multiple browsers.
+The application was tested on multiple browers and a mobile android decvice.
+Results are seen below.

 | Browser | Image | Result |
 | ------- | ----- | ------ |